This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 When themes are broken, WordPress reverts to the default theme used in your installation.

 See if this solves the issue.
-If this doesn’t fix the error, try using the next method below:
+If not, try using the next method below:

 Rename Or Delete Plugins

-If you encounter the ‘Are you sure you want to do this?’ error while working on a plugin, try removing the plugin or renaming plugin files on your server.
+If you experience the ‘Are you sure you want to do this?’ error while working on a plugin, try deleting the plugin or renaming plugin files on your server.

-If you need help troubleshooting Plugins, refer to the tutorial below:
+If you need help troubleshooting Plugins, go here:

 Reset WordPress Security Keys